-cFifo (Parallel Port Data FIFO) ADDRESS OFFSET = 400h Mode = 010 ecpDFifo (ECP Data FIFO) ADDRESS OFFSET = 400H Mode = 011
+cFifo (Parallel Port Data FIFO) ADDRESS OFFSET = 400h

 Bytes written or DMAed from the system to this FIFO are transmitted by a hardware handshake to the peripheral using the standard parallel port protocol.
 Transfers to the FIFO are byte aligned.
 This mode is only defined for the forward direction.